-ROUTE: Dovedale along the River Dove via Stanhope
+ROUTE: Dovedale walk along the River Dove via Stanhope

 TYPE: Circular walk